 The recycling efforts in Hamilton County:

-Conserved enough energy to power every home in Sharonville and Fairfax for a year.
+- Conserved enough energy to power every home in Loveland and Fairfax for a year.

-Reduced more greenhouse gases than if every household in Hamilton County rode their bicycle to work for more than a month.
+- Reduced more air pollution than if every household in Hamilton County rode their bicycle to work for a month.

 Many residents understand the environmental benefits of recycling, but did you know recycling also has economic benefits?

 - The recycling industry has a total economic impact of 169,000 jobs and $6 billion in annual wages, just in the state of Ohio.

 - The recycling industry accounts for $7.3 billion in annual sales, just in the state of Ohio.

 - Recycling supplies valuable materials to industry.